Lance Alston, author of Wealthfulness: Simple Steps to Financial Health and Happiness

 Five years ago, I didn't set out to write this particular book.
 I feel like I found this message waiting for me once I started, and the message is far larger than just this one book.
 I want to redirect the discussion about financial planning, and I want to see a revolution in the investing world.

 I see a future where most people spend little of their time investing.
 Investing is more like science than art or magic.
 Investment should be dull, consistent, and inexpensive.
 On the other hand, financial planning should be taking up more of our time, so focus on emergency savings, wills, enough life and disability insurance, and keeping your expenses below your income.

 Technology is going to be a game changer.
 With real-time feedback on spending and saving, consumers can start making better short-term decisions that improve their long-term financial situations.

 There are great budgeting tools out there now that take minimal effort.
-On the investing side, we're also seeing fantastic improvements.
+On the investing side, we also see fantastic improvements.
 Lower costs, broader diversification, and greater fee transparency will all lead to a better long-term investing experience.
 In the book, I talk about the concept of a "nudge" where systems improve outcomes without taking away anyone's choices.

-The best example is with 401k plans.
-Some plans now include an option to automatically increase your contribution rate annually or when you receive a salary increase.
-This option allows you to pre-commit to your long-term goal of more savings because we know when that pay raise comes.
-It's not likely we'll get around to upping our contribution to the 401k.
+The best example is with 401 (k) plans.
+Some plans now include an option to increase your contribution rate annually or when you receive a salary increase.
+This option allows you to pre-commit to your long-term goal of more savings because we know when that pay raise comes it's not likely we'll get around to upping our contribution to the 401 (k).